Earn a Master's in Writing

 The writers who serve as faculty for the MFA program are outstanding for both their level of national or regional literary achievements and for their teaching records and abilities.
 These accomplished authors share a sense of joy around their work, bringing diverse writing styles and voices to the mix.

 Like the faculty, Pacific’s MFA students are talented and committed writers from around the globe.
 While they are in various stages of life, they share a devotion to their art.
 They write because they can’t help it.
 They write to pay attention to their inner lives and to the lives of others.
 From baristas to brain surgeons, our MFA students understand implicitly that the apprenticeship they receive here is ongoing and that writers discover their original voice and moral point of view over time.
 They know that the process requires patience and the ability to embrace the muscular discipline that literary writing demands.
-For more information about the MFA faculty, see the faculty webpage.

 Each semester begins with a short residency.
-One takes place in June on Pacific University’s 165-year-old campus set among groves of oaks, towering redwoods and firs.
-The other takes place in January on the Oregon coast in the small, resort town of Seaside.
+One takes place in June on Pacific University’s historic Forest Grove Campus set among groves of oaks, towering redwoods, and firs.
+The other takes place in January on the Oregon Coast in the small, resort town of Seaside.
 Over the 10 intensive days of events, students meet some of the best minds of the literary world.
 The schedule includes workshops, lectures, panels, classes, and readings featuring MFA faculty and an array of guest writers.
 Though students in the program specialize in a particular genre for their degrees, the residency offers opportunities to experience and appreciate the relationship among all the literary genres.
 In addition to the formal sessions, the schedule includes time set aside for contemplation, writing, and informal gatherings.
 Toward the end of the residency, each student is paired with a faculty advisor and together they create an individualized study plan that outlines the student’s projects for the guided study that follows.
 The residency is both a rich reward and a stimulus for the months of solo work that lie ahead.

-The semester study plans grow from the students’ own interests, needs and developing visions and guide the trajectory of their work.
+The semester study plans grow from the students’ own interests, needs, and developing visions and guide the trajectory of their work.
 During the guided study students send writing to their advisors and, in turn, receive critiques and support, including specific suggestions as well as general advice for the developing craft and course of study.
 Student work sent in the exchanges includes new poetry or prose, revised work, and commentaries on the readings assigned as part of the study plan.
 Students are expected to devote 20 to 25 hours each week to their reading and writing, but the flexible structure of the exchanges allows them to carry out family and job commitments while still pursuing the art of writing.